georgi/shinmun/README.md

 served in realtime.
 Just change and save any of your posts and you will see the new output in your browser.

+By issuing the `shinmun push` command your blog will be pushed to your server using rsync.
+This works only, if you define the blog_repository variable inside blog.yml.
+It should contain something like `user@myhost.com:/var/www/my-site/`.

 ### Post Format

 Each blog post is just a text file with an optional header section and a markup body, which are separated by a newline.
+Normally you don't have to worry about the post format, if you create posts with the `shinmun new` command.

 The **first line** of the header should start with 3 dashes as usual for a YAML document.